NetID Login Service - Frequently Asked Questions

 - You may be able to invite people who are not affiliated with UW Madison to create a NetID if you have a strong business case and are approved.
 For example, if you are working with an application vendor to integrate the NetID Login Service with their app, this could be used to facilitate testing on their end.
 See Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners) for more information.

 - For non-affiliates of UW Madison, Guest NetIDs can be provided for a limited duration under certain circumstances.
-See Guest NetID for Internet and VPN access - Service Description for more information.
+See [Link for document 3455 is unavailable at this time.] for more information.

 For Shibboleth to provide secure authentication, you need to make sure your application server's Shibboleth SP communicates with the login server over an encrypted connection, so that user-specific data is not passed over the internet in plain text.